ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 [![NPM](https://nodei.co/npm/iobroker.smartmeter.png?downloads=true)](https://nodei.co/npm/iobroker.smartmeter/)

-**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors to me as the developer.**
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to me as the developer.** More details see below!

 This adapter for ioBroker allows the reading and parsing of smartmeter protocols that follow the OBIS number logic to make their data available.

 ***The Adapter needs nodejs 4.x to work!***

 ***This Adapter needs to have git installed currently for installing!***

-## Currently known problems
-* This Adapter uses the Serialport Library.
-This can mean a longer installation time if it needs to be compiled
-* It seems that memory handling is sometimes suboptimal and can lead to crashes with SIGABRT or SIGSEGV during reading data. iobroker Controller will restart the Adapter automatically, so 2-3 loglines is the only effect here :-)

 ## Description of parameters